patching...

 However, the incidents are not isolated.

-In March, a resident in the 500 block of Overbrook reported that several checks she wrote for bill payments and mailed from her home never made it to their destination.
-She later discovered they were altered and used to withdraw an undisclosed amount of money from her account.
+In March, a resident in the 500 block of Overbrook reported that several checks she wrote for bill payments and She later discovered they were altered and used to withdraw an undisclosed amount of money from her account.

-A resident in the 400 block of Steeple Chase Court reported in December that fraudulent charges were made with her credit card information after she suspects her mail was stolen.
-The Bloomfield Hills Department of Public Safety investigated a claim of mail tampering outside a home on Barbara Lane in July and turned over its findings to a the U.S. Postal Inspector in Detroit.
+that fraudulent charges were made with her credit card information after she suspects her mail was stolen.
+The Bloomfield Hills Department of Public Safety investigated a claim of in July and turned over its findings to a the U.S. Postal Inspector in Detroit.